manuelaCalavera/FHIRSTACK-sampleapp/README.md

 }
 ```
 ##### The FHIRStack
-Once set up (preferably in your Application class, so it survives the Activities lifesycles), the FHIRStack will provide you with a HAPI `FhirContext` and a `DataQueue` if you have provided a FHIR Server URL.
+Once set up (preferably in your Application class, so it survives the Activities' lifesycles), the FHIRStack will provide you with a HAPI `FhirContext` and a `DataQueue` if you have provided a FHIR Server URL.

 You can access it anywhere in your app code, for example to get a `JsonParser`:
 ```java